 In an early episode, Jack mentions watching Friends and asks about Ross and Rachel.
 Both David Schwimmer ("Ross") and Jennifer Aniston ("Rachel") later guest starred.
 And in an episode after Aniston's appearance, Jenna mentioned her (the actress, not the character).

-Not to mention the fact that Alec Baldwin once guest starred in an episode of Friends as an almost fourth wall breaking character.
+Alec Baldwin once guest starred in an episode of Friends as an almost fourth wall breaking character.
 Constantly commenting on the characters almost as if he watched them on TV...

 This MySpace page someone created for Liz Lemon lists Tina Fey as one of Liz's heroes.